mythographica/topologica/README.md

 this package is a part of [mnemonica](https://www.npmjs.com/package/mnemonica) project

-it is a simple file system walker for defining for mnemonica types based on directory tree structure.
+simple file system walker defining mnemonica types based on directory tree